 Sooner or later the filmmaking bug hits you. . .
 It’s like a far off voice or compulsion.
 But like breathing, for the serious independent filmmaker, the need to make a feature is always present.

 Most filmmakers either they understand the studio business or they understand indie filmmaking.
 But what about filmmaking as your next small business?

-Some of my independent filmmaker friends consider independent film to be sacred and they avoid the studios like the devil.
-Other friends think studio movies are the ONLY movies that count.
-And they discount indies as a passing fad or a calling card to simply get noticed by the studios.
+Many independent filmmakers consider indie film to be sacred and avoid working with studios.
+Other filmmakers think studio movies are the ONLY movies that count.
+And they discount indies as a calling card to simply get noticed by the studios.
 And yet other filmmakers just want to get their film made!
 Long before I moved […]

 In this filmmaking article, LA Producer Jason Brubaker provides filmmaking advice for the modern filmmaker.

 Serious indie filmmakers stop at noting until the movie is actually in the can – or these days – in your hard drive.
 Still if you’ve been working to make movies for any length of time, you know there are days when you hit obstacles, sometimes so seemingly insurmountable that you just want to give up on your project.
 Don’t do it!

 Take a look at your trailer.
 Is your trailer congruent with your hook and the marketing elements we covered earlier?
 If not, I suggest you recut and refine your trailer to make sure your marketing message is consistent.
 In doing this you will have to find the balance between showing enough to sell your movie and giving away so much that you spoil the story.
 And since your movie trailer will be posted on various websites, you should also add a title card with a link to your movie website.